hoytech/update-immutable/README.md

 Note that for performance reasons it does not do a deep comparison of your modifications, so it will only detect identity updates to primitives.
 Also, due to a limitation, `$splice` will always return a shallow copy even if no changes were made (see Todo section below).

+## Multiple updates

+If you have multiple commands at the same level of an update, `$set` will always take priority and all of the other commands, as well as recursing into other keys, will be ignored.

+For arrays, the first command found of `$push`, `$unshift`, or `$splice` will take priority, everything else will be ignored, and it will not recurse into other array indices (this may be fixed in the future).

+After checking the above, if `$apply` is found then it will be executed.
+All other commands will be ignored and it will not recurse into other keys.

+However, the `$unset` and `$merge` commands may be combined with each-other and same-level keys will be recursed into.
+The `$merge` will happen before `$unset` so you may unset keys added by the merge.

+For example, here is how you can set one key and remove another in the same update:

+    > update({ a: 1 }, { $unset: 'a', b: { $set: 2 } })
+    { b: 2 }

 ## Incompatibilities

 This module is mostly compatible with the react version except for the following: